apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 3. LLMs have created a horde of opportunities to build great, useful products
 4. Sharing what we’re learning is worthwhile

-That makes a great initial sketch of where to direct our work.
+That makes for a great initial sketch of where to direct our work.

 # Getting started